 If saving for retirement is one of your primary financial goals, like it is for many people, you may be wondering how much income you’ll need to live comfortably after you retire.
 One way to answer this question is to determine the average retirement income in the U.S. and then base your estimate on this.

 The U.S. Census Bureau reports the average retirement income for Americans over 65 years of age as both a median and a mean.
-In 2019, the figures were as follows:
+In the most recent data from 2019, the figures were as follows:

 Obviously, there’s a big difference in average retirement income based on whether you’re talking about the median or the mean number.
 The mean retirement income is about one-third higher than the median retirement income.
 So what’s the difference?

 Median retirement income is calculated by listing every retirees’ income in order, from lowest to highest.
 The number right in the middle — with half of retirement incomes higher and half lower — would be the median.

 Mean income is calculated by adding all retirement income and dividing this by the total number of U.S. retirees or households.
 According to statisticians, the median number is probably more representative of the actual average retirement income in the U.S. than the mean number.
 This is because households with higher retirement income tend to skew the mean calculation toward the high side.

 Breaking Down the Average Retirement Income in 2021